- Fix bad solder joints on the control panel with a heat gun

 NOTE: I DID NOT HEAT ANY OF THE CIRCUIT BOARD AROUND THE CONTROL KNOB, I WAS WORRIED ABOUT RUINING THE KNOB ASSEMBLY.
 Luckily the bad solder joints were not in this area.
 If anyone figures out how to heat this section please comment.

 Put it back together and test!
-My dryer has been rock solid since.
+My dryer has had no failures for ~3.5 months and counting.